rails/rails/guides/source/routing.md

 | PATCH/PUT | /photos/:id      | photos#update     | update a specific photo                      |
 | DELETE    | /photos/:id      | photos#destroy    | delete a specific photo                      |

-NOTE: Because the router uses the HTTP verb and URL to match inbound requests, four URLs map to seven different actions.
+Because the router uses the HTTP verb *and* path to match inbound requests, four URLs can map to seven different controller actions.
+For example, The path `photos/` matches to `photoes#index` when the verb is `GET` and `photoes#create` when the verb is `POST`.

 NOTE: Rails routes are matched in the order they are specified, so if you have a `resources :photos` above a `get 'photos/poll'` the `show` action's route for the `resources` line will be matched before the `get` line.
 To fix this, move the `get` line **above** the `resources` line so that it is matched first.